-If you were to ask any nursing mother, she would share that breastfeeding can take a lot of time and effort.
-It is why mummies will do what they can to avoid wasting a single drop of milk that they have painstakingly pumped for their baby.
-Efficient storage containers, like the ones in our newborn gift set, come in handy for times when your baby is hungry.
+Breastfeeding can take a lot of time and effort.
+It is why mummies will do what they can to avoid wasting a single drop of breast milk that they have painstakingly pumped for their baby.
+Efficient storage containers, like the ones in our newborn gift set, come in handy when your baby is hungry.

 How long can I store breast milk?